wei-hao-chu/1800_202530_BBY23/README.md

 ## Acknowledgments

-- Trail data and images are for demonstration purposes only.
+- Images are free to use.
 - Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
 - Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).